If you are already a member of the veg scheme and need to contact us, email us

 We don’t offer bespoke bags as it would add extra costs for admin, labour and produce, which we avoid to keep prices low for you.
 But most collection points have swap boxes, where you can exchange an item of fruit or veg for something you prefer.
 Swap the entire portion (all the apples from your bag, or all the onions, say) for another entire portion.

-Allergen information: Hackney and Dagenham salad contain a mixture of seasonal leaves including mustard and celery.
+Allergen information: GC and other mixed salad bags contain a mixture of seasonal leaves including mustard and celery.

 How much produce do I get in the bag each week?